royalosyin/pyFastAPI_PointsInPolygons/README.md

 ## Aim

-In this tutorial, let's build a simple point in polygon(PIP) API using FastAPI and other python packages.
+In this tutorial, let's build a simple PIP web API using FastAPI and other python packages.

 Our APIs only focus on two Reverse Geocoding functions:
 - pip